samuelpmvm/weather-app/README.md

 - Make sure to keep your API key secure and never commit it to version control.
 - The virtual environment directory (`venv`) is ignored by git (see `.gitignore`).

 ## Weather App (FastAPI Version)

+### Configuration
+All configuration (such as API keys) is now centralized in `weather_app/config.py` and loaded from environment variables (see `.env` file).
+You can extend this config for more settings as your app grows.

 ### Features
 - REST API for current weather and 5-day/3-hour forecast